validchoice/ClientSettings/README.md

-# ClientSettings
+# Starling
 this is a github repository for my fast flag

-if you want to check them, they could be found [here](https://github.com/validchoice/ClientSettings/tree/main/cs)
+if you want to check them, they could be found [here](https://github.com/validchoice/Starling/tree/main/cs)